cyyber/web3.js/packages/web3-net/README.md

 This is a sub-package of [@theqrl/web3.js](https://github.com/theqrl/web3.js).

-`@theqrl/web3-net` package allows to interact with a Zond node’s network properties.
+`@theqrl/web3-net` package allows to interact with a QRL node’s network properties.

 ## Installation